-3.8.2.
-Drafting of Twinning Contract and Work Plan under ENPI
+3.8.2 Drafting of Twinning Contract and Work Plan under ENPI

-Twinning partners shall submit a draft Twinning Contract for assessment to the Contracting Authority within a maximum period of 3 months from the notification of the selection.
+Twinning partners shall submit a draft Twinning Contract for assessment to the Contracting Authority within a maximum period of two months from the notification of the selection.

-The Contracting Authority is committed to formulate a consolidated feedback within no more than four weeks.
-The relevant Officer (Delegation in centralised and PAO in decentralised) will ensure that the draft Twinning Contract applies the relevant EC rules and procedures.
-The Commission Headquarters advises the Contracting Authority on the draft Twinning Contract further to the consultation of Line DGs by Headquarters.
+The Contracting Authority is committed to formulate a consolidated feedback within no more than six weeks.
+The relevant Officer (EU Delegation in centralised and PAO in decentralised) will ensure that the draft Twinning Contract applies the relevant EC rules and procedures.
+When applicable the Commission Headquarters advises the Contracting Authority on the draft Twinning Contract further to the consultation of Line DGs.

-The Contracting Authority will verify the amended version and will get back to the Twinning partners within a maximum of 4 weeks.
+The Contracting Authority will verify the amended version and will get back to the Twinning partners within a maximum of 3 weeks.

-The overall target is to have the Twinning Contract signed within a maximum of 6 months from the selection notification date.
+The overall target is to have the Twinning Contract signed within a maximum of 5 months from the selection notification date.